Nine things you can do to save on electric hot water

 There are at least nine things people can do to cut the amount of energy used by electric hot water tanks.
 Almost all of them also apply to gas water heater tanks, but check with your local fire department or building permits department about using an insulating jacket on a gas water heater, as you may be in violation of local fire codes.

 1. Stay away from electric tankless water heaters

 Electric hot water tanks keep your water hot all the time – even when you don’t need hot water.
 Some people use that fact to argue that an electric tankless water heater (on demand heater) will save you energy, because no energy is lost through the tank walls.
-While in the short term it may look like it’s using less electricity based on what your electricity meter readings say, you are actually using more electricity from the utility company’s perspective it takes more energy to power these things than tank water heaters, because the utility can’t suddenly put 12,000 watts of extra energy on the grid when it detects your water heater needs electricity.
+While in the short term it may look like it’s using less electricity based on what your electricity meter readings say, you are actually using more electricity from the utility company’s perspective.
+It takes more energy to power these things than tank water heaters, because the utility can’t suddenly put 12,000 watts of extra energy on the grid when it detects your water heater needs electricity.
 This is especially true because everyone tends to want to use hot water around the same times of the day.
 For the utility to deal with 10,000 households turning on their shower at 7am, for example, if all of those households have a tankless water heater, the utility has to fire up the generators a half hour to six hours earlier, to ramp up to meet the demand.
-Tankless electric water heaters create spikes in demand that are a nightmare for utilities to manage, and while you might think you’re saving money now, utilities are moving more and more to time-of-use metering and peak-use metering, which will have the effect of penalizing people who have an electric tankless water heater.
+Tankless electric water heaters create spikes in demand that are a nightmare for utilities to manage, and while you might think you’re saving money now, with more and more utilities on time-of-use metering and peak-use metering, you may wind up heating your water at the day’s peak prices, since peak hot water demand tends to align with peak electricity usage (7-10am and 5-7pm).

 3. Turn down the hot water temperature